 Coyote sightings at South Windsor golf course

-There have been numerous sightings of coyotes in one South Windsor neighbourhood.
+There have been numerous sightings of coyotes in one South Windsor neighbourhood likely due to the large amount of food source at Roseland Golf and Curling Club.

+As reported on CTV News, two or three coyotes have been regularly spotted by residents in the last few weeks.

 It’s not considered out of the ordinary by city officials, but when they’re spotted is.